zulip/zulip/api_docs/construct-narrow.md

 A **narrow** is a set of filters for Zulip messages, that can be based on many different factors (like sender, channel, topic, search keywords, etc.).
-Narrows are used in various places in the the Zulip API (most importantly, in the API for fetching messages).
+Narrows are used in various places in the Zulip API (most importantly, in the API for fetching messages).

 It is simplest to explain the algorithm for encoding a search as a